 Samson Denies his Wife

-1 But after a while, in the time of wheat harvest, Samson visited his wife with a young goat.
+1 But after a while, during the time of wheat harvest, Samson visited his wife and brought a young goat to her.
 He said, “I will go in to my wife’s room.”

 Samson Defeats the Philistines

-3 Samson said to them, “This time I will be blameless in the case of the Philistines when I harm them.”
-4 Samson went and caught 300 foxes, and took torches, and turned tail to tail, and put a torch in the middle between every two tails.
+3 Samson said to them, “This time I will be innocent in the case of the Philistines, when I harm them.”
+4 Samson went out and caught 300 foxes and took torches and tied them together in pairs, tail to tail, and put a torch in the middle between every pair of tails.

 6 Then the Philistines said, “Who has done this?”

 They said, “Samson, the son-in-law of the Timnite, because he has taken his wife and given her to his companion.”
-The Philistines came up, and burned her and her father with fire.
+The Philistines came up and burned her and her father to death.

-7 Samson said to them, “If you behave like this, surely I will take revenge on you, and after that I will cease.”
-8 He struck them hip and thigh with a great slaughter; and he went down and lived in the cave in Etam’s rock.
-9 Then the Philistines went up, encamped in Judah, and spread themselves in Lehi.
+7 Samson said to them, “Because you have done this, surely I will take revenge on you, and after that I will cease.”
+8 He tore them, limb from limb in a great massacre, and he went down and lived in the cave in Etam’s rock.
+9 Then the Philistines went up, encamped in Judah and spread themselves in Lehi.

 10 The men of Judah said, “Why have you come up against us?”

 They said, “We have come up to bind Samson, to do to him as he has done to us.”